jimmypc92/AzureAppConfigurationAiConfigurationSample/README.md

 1. Update the `appsettings.json` file in the Backend directory:
    - Set the `AppConfig:Endpoint` property to your Azure App Configuration endpoint URL
-   - (Optional) Set up the Application Insights connection string to set up feature flag telemetry
+   - (Optional) Set up the Application Insights connection string `ApplicationInsights:ConnectionString` to set up feature flag telemetry

 2. Configure Azure App Configuration with the following settings: